ElManchacho/fasify-test/README.md

 ## To come

-Handle rpivate routes with authorization token.
+Handle private routes with authorization token.

 ## Done